COVID-19 Information - City of Lebanon

 - Granite Air Center is open.
 Please call 603-298-6555 for service.

-Lebanon Recreation and Parks - The City of Lebanon is committed to protecting the wellness of our community.
+Lebanon Recreation, Arts, and Parks - The City of Lebanon is committed to protecting the wellness of our community.
 We will continue to review the future of our programs as time progresses.
 If you choose to enjoy one of our parks at this time, we ask that you follow the Lebanon City Council Emergency Ordinance 2020-11, “members of the public utilizing the Mascoma Greenway, the Northern Rail Trail, sidewalks and other pedestrian public ways, or public recreational lands, are strongly encouraged, but not required to wear a face-covering to the fullest extent practicable and especially when there is a high likelihood of coming into contact with others and social distancing of at least six feet may not be possible.”
 Please follow all safety measures recommended by the Centers for Disease Control and Prevention (CDC).
 See below for the status of all our park facilities and programs.

 Special Events – Please visit our Special Events page for more information regarding specific events.